corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Molten and Cold Pulse require homeworlds that are not the opposite cold/hot types
     * Mark prescripted empires as genderless
     * Pop strata (`pop_categories`) problem (decadent robots no upkeep) was already been patched by this mod
+* 3.0.1 No longer ignore portrait duplication for the pre-scripted empire

 ## Source Code